Event-AHU/OpenEvDET/CvHeat-DET/README.md

 ---

 ## Quick start

 ### Install

-we use single A800 80G GPU for training and evaluation.
+We use a single A800 80G GPU for training and evaluation.

 ```
 conda create -n cvheat python=3.8